wtolkien/meta-vyos/README.md

   does with Debian VyOS.
 Debian VyOS uses Debian's LiveCD architecture with initramfs/squashfs to handle multiple images.
 It is not clear yet how this translates into the embedded realm, or even if it makes sense at all.
-- So far there are bitbake recipes for only a select few core VyOS packages, so functionality will be limited at best and more bitbake recipes will have to be created.
-- There are likely going to be a fair number of other bugs that stem from differences between core Debian vs. OpenEmbedded packages.
+- Even for packages that have already been ported, there are likely going to be a fair number of other bugs that stem from differences between core Debian vs. OpenEmbedded packages.

-## Rough roadmap:
+### Rough roadmap:

 - Port over more VyOS features by creating recipes for other VyOS packages
 - Resolve issues related to image management / firmware upgrade.
 Either find a